Dishout-project/job-definitions/README.md

 # job-definitions
 Repository containing Jenkins job definitions in the form of Job DSL scripts.
-The definition block shows that whilst this script definesthe behaviour and parameters used by the job such as the branch, the actual pipeline logic is fetched from the `job-definitions` repository with the repo being checked out using ssh and the path to the pipeline logic being the `seedJob.groovy` script.
+The definition block shows that whilst this script defines the behaviour and parameters used by the job such as the branch, the actual pipeline logic is fetched from the `dishout-frontend` repository with the repo being checked out using ssh and the path to the pipeline logic being the `Jenkinsfile` script.

 Below is an example of one of these scripts: